Card-Forge/forge/README.md

 The Eclipse plug-ins do NOT support building things for Android.
 They do however allow you to use the debugger so you can still set breakpoints and trace things out.
 The steps below show how to generate a debug Android build.

-1) Create a Maven build for the forge top-leve project.
+1) Create a Maven build for the forge top-level project.
 Right-click on the forge project.
 Run as.. > Maven build...
    - On the Main tab, set Goals: clean install

 2) Run forge Maven build.
 If everything built, you should see "BUILD SUCCESS" in the Console View.